mateuszdw/etsy-shop-clone/README.md

 Configure
 ========================
-1) go to https://www.etsy.com/developers/register and follow by instruction to register your Etsy Clone Shop App and obtain Etsy api keys.
+1) go to https://www.etsy.com/developers/register and follow by instruction to register your Etsy Shop Clone and obtain Etsy api keys.

 2) then go to app.rb file and use your keys